Drfrag/Office-2021-Download-and-Activate/README.md

 # Office-2021-Download-and-Activate
-## How to download oficial and complete Microsoft Office 2021 and activate it using KMS client key
+## How to download Microsoft Office 2021 Officialy from Microsoft and activate it using KMS client key

 ## Download and install Office 2021